Hillsborough High School Rowing Club Participation Agreement

 - Refunds.
 In order to allow for a trial period, refunds of club dues will be given to new members during the first two weeks of practice.
 If a student leaves the club during the season, the rower and his family agree to pay all fees for the entire season including the pro-rated buy-out amount for uncompleted volunteer hours.

 - Scholarships.
-Partial scholarships may be considered on a case by case basis.
+Scholarships may be considered on a case-by-case basis.
 However, all the initial fees to start on the team will not be covered by a scholarship.
-Contact the Coach, President, or Treasurer before the end of the registration period.
+Contact firstname.lastname@example.org for information before the end of the registration period.

 Volunteer Hour Agreement.
-With the exception of the coaches, all other work (e.g., orientation, regatta setup and support, transporting boats, boat and boathouse maintenance, and chaperones) is derived from the committed volunteer hours of our families.
+With the exception of the coaches, all other work (e.g., orientation, regatta setup and support, transporting boats, boat and boathouse maintenance, and chaperones) is derived from the committed volunteer hours of our club members.

 - Fifteen hours.
 Each family agrees to a volunteer hourly commitment for the Fall/Spring season, or pay a buy-out fee.
 The rowers’ handbook list acceptable volunteer opportunities and the hours credited to each.
 It is the responsibility of the rower and family to make sure that all volunteer hours are correctly accounted for on the website.